 If you smell gas:

-- Do not turn the lights on or off.
+- Do NOT turn on or off lights

-3. Call 911 and your natural gas utility (if you know the number) from a safe distance.
+3. Call 9-1-1 and your natural gas utility (if you know the number) from a safe distance, away from the odor.

 Learn how to submit a complaint with a public utility.
 You can also search existing formal complaints.Get Details